12344321-umer/p-plus-plus/README.md

 **Step 3 — Write some code and hit Run**

-Type your P++ code in the editor or pick one of the sample programs, click the Run button, and you will see the AST and symbol table appear on the right side.
+Type your P++ code in the editor or pick one of the sample programs, click the Run button, and you will see the live output, AST, and symbol table appear on the right side.

+---

+## What the Playground Shows You

+The output panel has three sections:

+**Output** — the actual result of running your code.
+Every `spillTea` statement prints a line here just like a real terminal.

+**Abstract Syntax Tree** — a visual tree showing how your code was parsed.
+Each node represents a construct in your program — declarations, conditions, loops, function calls and so on.

+**Symbol Table** — a table of every variable declared in your program, its type, and which scope it belongs to.

 ---